TechRinger/SaaS-Squash/README.md

 ## To Do

 - [X] Release the first version
+- [X] Change Google Drive to use filename instead of file ID
 - [ ] Get the Google Sheets HTTP3/QUIC working
 - [ ] Get Slack Web API working (currently working with RTM)
 - [ ] Add Pastebin, Gists, and other file sharing apps